Skip to contents

 show_reason

 Logical.
 For internal use only.
 If set to TRUE, the output is a list of length-2 lists which also contain the reasons for inconsistencies.
 Don't specify this manually; instead, use show_reason in grimmer_map().
+See there for explanation.
 Default is FALSE.

 rounding